UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

         bin/init.sh
         python -m ipykernel install --user --name geog0111 --display-name "conda-env-geog0111-geog0111-py"

+3. Set up your NASA Earthdata login on the site [https://urs.earthdata.nasa.gov/](https://urs.earthdata.nasa.gov/).

+4. Store the Earthdata password locally.
+Do this by running the following, and entering your Earthdata login and password when prompted:

+        ipython -c "from geog0111.cylog import earthdata; earthdata(True);"

+   The `True` argument to `earthdata` performs a test of the login that will fail if the login fails.
+Be aware that if you run this test on a Wednesday, it may fail simply because the NASA servers go down for maintenance.
+If it fails for other reasons,  reset your password cache with:

+        ipython -c "from geog0111.cylog import earthdata; earthdata(do_test=True,force=True);"

-3. Download the majority of the datasets youy'll need (this will take some hours):
+5. Download the majority of the datasets youy'll need (this will take some hours):

-        bin/get_datasets.sh
+        bin/get-datasets.sh

-4. Launch jupyter or jupyterlab server
+6. Launch jupyter or jupyterlab server

           jupyter notebook